Map: How long until fall colors peak in Iowa?

 It won’t be until mid-October that the majority of the trees in the U.S. will be at or near peak, according to SmokyMountains.com’s analysis.

 Iowa is no exception.
-According to the analysis, while most of Iowa will experience minimal changes in leaf colors by October, the eastern part of the state will start to see patchy changes.
+According to the analysis, while most of Iowa will experience minimal changes in leaf colors by October, the northeastern part of the state will start to see patchy changes.

-Eastern Iowa counties like Jackson, Clinton, Dubuque, and others will be some of the first to see those peak fall colors.
+Northeastern Iowa counties like Allamakee, Clayton, Dubuque, and others will be some of the first to see those peak fall colors.

 You can see the interactive map below, courtesy of SmokyMountains.com.